FRCPC Program – R5

 Dr. Julia Madill

 Julia was born and raised in Edmonton, AB.
-She completed a Bachelor of Science in Nursing at the University of Alberta and worked as Registered Nurse in the NICU at the Foothills Medical Centre prior to starting medical school in Calgary.
-Academically, Julia is interested in medical education and women’s health in the Emergency Department.
+She completed a Bachelor of Science in Nursing at the University of Alberta and worked as a Registered Nurse in the NICU at the Foothills Medical Centre prior to starting medical school in Calgary.
+Academically, Julia is interested in medical education and pediatrics.
 Outside of medicine, Julia loves to dance, hike, travel, spin, and practice yoga.
-She can cook a mean bowl of Kraft Dinner, owns more house plants than she can responsibly care for, and can expertly fold a fitted sheet.
-In her spare time, you’ll find Julia at the dog park with her pup or exploring a new local restaurant with her pals!
+In her spare time you can find Julia at the dog park with her pup or exploring a new local restaurant with her pals!

 Dr. Tess Loch